-Finding the best probiotic supplements to fit unique personal needs might require some research.
-This post shows how to know if a probiotic supplement can be trusted and suggests some common good brands.
+Finding the best probiotic supplements to fit ones needs might require a little research.
+This post aims to help you see how we know if a probiotic supplement can be trusted.
+I also suggest a few good brands.

 Good probiotic supplements

-Finding the best probiotic supplements can be daunting.
-Trust me, I’ve done this for years.
+Finding a good probiotic supplement may not be as easy as it sounds.
 I have tested and reviewed many poor quality products, but I’ve also found really good ones.
-So do your homework first and avoid wasting your money.
+So do your homework to avoid wasting your money.

-Study revealed 30% of probiotic products contained no probiotic bacteria.
-Only 13% contained all bacteria stated on the label.
+Study revealed 30% of probiotic products contained no probiotic bacteria; 13% contained all bacteria stated on the label.

 Some advertisers use bold claims like “best probiotics supplement,” “leading brand,” or “advanced formula.”
-In reality, manufacturers sometimes use cheap ingredients and weak bacteria that might even be dead by the time the product reaches customers.
+In reality, manufacturers sometimes use cheap ingredients and weak bacteria to cut costs.

-- Use a delivery system for bacteria to stay alive through the harsh stomach environment
+- A delivery system for bacteria to stay alive through the gut

-- Free from soy, corn, gluten, GMO and other synthetic, unhealthy substances
+- Free from soy, corn, gluten, GMO, and synthetic substances

-- Should be stable at room temperature for several years
+- Stable at room temperature for several years

-Using this checklist makes things simpler in a way because you can quickly exclude many supplements.
+Such a checklist makes things simpler as you can quickly exclude many supplements.
 And it pays to be picky!
 Some people complain about probiotics not helping at all.
-Might it be that they have just got a poor brand?
+But this might be because they have payed for a poor brand.

 Examples of great probiotic supplements

-Dr. Mercola Complete Probiotics is superb, as is Bio-Kult and Ultimate Flora.
-There are also other really good ones that I’ve reviewed on this site.
-And if you’ve found a probiotic supplement that works well for you, then stick to it.
+Hperbiotics, Bio-Kult ,and Ultimate Flora are all great.
+There are other good ones that I’ve reviewed on this site.
+If you’ve found a probiotic supplement that works well for you, then stick to it.
 But if you’re still looking, then check my supplement reviews.